expo/snack/website/README.md

 Use ngrok to set up a tunnel to your locally-running www instance.

-1. Replace 'staging.snack.expo.io' with your ngrok url, in the host of the Snack constructor (client/components/App.tsx).
+1. Replace 'staging.exp.host' with your ngrok url, in the host of the Snack constructor (client/components/App.tsx).
 2. Restart local snack server.
 3. Send to device.